LeoManzini/SimpleNavalBattle/README.md

   - "S" - Ship.

-Game already ready to play, but i'll refactor into object oriented programation and make a better duplicated shot verification.
+Game already ready to play, but i'll refactor into object oriented programming and make a better verification for duplicated shots.

 - Game Version 1.0